• Skip to primary navigation

 • 2 teaspoons Vanilla extract

-• 1 Cup Sugar free Chocolate Chips (Click here to see my favorite brand on Amazon) Optional
+• 1 Cup Sugar free Chocolate Chips, Optional

 Instructions

 • In a large mixing bowl, combine the almond flour, baking soda, salt, and sweetener.
 Now add in the beaten eggs, greek yogurt, and vanilla extract.
-Finally, fold in the sliced almonds, chocolate chips, or blueberries.
+Finally, fold in the sliced almonds, chocolate chips, or blueberries, if desired.

 • Scoop the batter into the muffin cups evenly using a scoop.
-Bake in the oven for 20 minutes or until a toothpick comes out clean.
+Bake in the oven for 20 minutes or until the muffin tops are golden brown and a toothpick comes out clean.

-• The sweetener I used was a 1 for 1 keto friendly sugar substitute.
+2. Sweetener: The sweetener I used was a 1 for 1 low carb friendly sugar substitute.
 You could even use sugar or coconut sugar.
 Of course, that would increase the calorie and carb count.

 Servings: 12